Skip to content

 ::element.security

-Use ::element.security block to define element security
+Use ::element.security to define element-level security.

-• a subset name in a format: $SubsetName
+• A subset name like $SubsetName

-• a single group name
+• A single group name

-• a comma delimited group list, i.e.: Group 1, Group 2, Group 3
+• A semicolon-delimited list, e.g. Group 1; Group 2; Group 3

-• a subset keyword
+• A subset keyword

 Option / parameterDescription

--recreateWipe all security first
+-recreateWipe all existing element security first.

-• an element name
+• A single element name

-• a valid MDX expression, i.e.: {[Period].[Fiscal Quarter].[FY2022 Q1].children}
+• MDX (e.g. {[Period].[Fiscal Quarter].[FY2022 Q1].children})

-• a subset keyword
+• A subset keyword

 img